 When a user is given a single performance number, there's simply no way for them to position themselves as there is no benchmark to do so against.

-With this idea in mind, important metrics are always accompanied by a positive (green), or a negative (red) symbols and a set of numbers that aim to tell a more complete story without them having to dig for more clues.
+With this idea in mind I've made it so that important metrics are always accompanied by a positive (green), or a negative (red) symbols and a set of numbers that aim to tell a more complete story without them having to dig for more clues.

 Stock market does this in a similar way, though majority of trading platforms come short in data visualization and general usability departments.